 Best for: Foodies who want country house charm

 If you’re put off by the hefty price tags of Chewton Glen and prefer laid-back luxury, The Pig offers a more relaxed take on the country house experience.
 Tucked a little way down the road to Beaulieu, it’s close enough to wander into central Brockenhurst when you feel like it, yet secluded enough to feel as if it’s further away than it actually is.
 This was the original Pig hotel, with the others that followed being modelled on a clearly winning formula.

 The kitchen garden at The Pig is one of its big draws.
+It is undoubtedly one of the best restaurants in the New Forest.
 During the growing season the greenhouse practically bursts at the seams with the fresh, colourful produce that can later be devoured at the restaurant.
 Guests can book into rooms in the main house or stable yard, or bag a cabin or lodge set among the sprawling grounds.
 Each has its own unique shabby chic style, with idiosyncratic little details scattered here and there.

 With truly world-class food, The Pig is the perfect place for foodies to stay.
 It’s also my personal favourite on this list of luxury hotels in the New Forest.